Joxit/docker-registry-ui/README.md

 -   One interface for many registries
 -   Use a secured docker registry
 -   Share your docker registry with query parameter `url` (e.g. `https://joxit.github.io/docker-registry-ui/demo?url=https://registry.example.com`)
+-   Use `joxit/docker-registry-ui:static` as reverse proxy to your docker registry (This will avoid CORS).

 ## Getting Started